 Lavender essential oil for hair growth

 Lavender essential oil is often cherished for its relaxing scent - and your hair will love it just as much!
 Lavender has antibacterial and antifungal properties that keep the scalp and hair shafts clear of growth-inhibiting bacteria.
 This can combat scalp conditions such as dermatitis and dandruff.
 Since lavender oil is one of the more gentle oils, it can be used on sensitive skin with minimal side effects.

 When used in the hair, lavender oil can also be used as an aromatherapy tool to calm the senses, relieve stress, and balance hormones.
 Three types of hair loss are associated with high-stress levels - telogen effluvium, trichotillomania, and alopecia areata.
 Since lavender reduces stress and cortisol (stress hormone) levels, it can also be a natural remedy for stress-induced hair loss.

 Cedarwood essential oil for reducing hair loss

 Cedarwood essential oil is made from various parts of the cedar tree.
 It has a wonderfully earthy smell and is often touted as a potent anti-inflammatory, antifungal, and antiseptic - making it an excellent addition to any beauty regimen!
-It can stimulate hair follicles and fight back against hair loss, promote hair growth, and even help those facing alopecia areata.
+It can stimulate hair follicles and fight hair loss, promote hair growth, and even help those facing alopecia areata.

 Topical application of cedarwood essential oil can tighten the scalp's follicles to prevent further hair loss or thinning.
 By fighting bacterial build-up on the scalp, cedarwood also encourages the appearance of increased hair volume and promotes hydration to transform dry, lifeless hair.

 Rosemary oil for thicker hair

 Rosemary essential oil offers primary health benefits such as anti-inflammatory properties, nerve growth promotion, and improved circulation.
-It improves cellular generation, which leads to thicker, stronger, and healthier hair.
+It enhances cellular generation, which leads to thicker, stronger, and healthier hair.
 Using rosemary oil regularly can reduce hair breakage and promote overall scalp wellness.

 Studies have shown that rosemary oil performs just as well as Minoxidil (a popular over-the-counter hair loss medication) when massaged into the scalp daily.
 It has also been shown that rosemary can protect against future hair loss and regulate oil distribution by repairing and stimulating cells.